openstack/api-site/firstapp/source/orchestration.rst

     .. note:: PHP-opencloud supports OpenStack Orchestration :D:D:D but this section is not written yet.

-HOT Templating Language
+HOT templating language
 -----------------------

-The best place to learn about the OpenStack Orchestration template syntax is the `Heat Orchestration Template (HOT) Guide <http://docs.openstack.org/developer/heat/template_guide/hot_guide.html>`_.
+To learn about the template syntax for OpenStack Orchestration, how to create basic templates, and their inputs and outputs, see `Heat Orchestration Template (HOT) Guide <http://docs.openstack.org/developer/heat/template_guide/hot_guide.html>`_.
-Read this guide to learn about basic templates and their inputs and outputs.

 Work with stacks: Basics
 ------------------------